 As music educators, it is important to understand the underlying principles and different philosophical approaches proposed over the past fifty years.
 Two main currents in music education are: Aesthetic Music Education and Praxial Music Education.
 Students will learn about the proponents and critics of these positions and determine how to mediate between these perspectives in order to address the educational needs of music students from pre-K through the graduate level.

-Discussion Boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 150–200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 50–100 words.
+(CLOs A,B,C,D,E)

 The student will submit his/her topic and thesis statement for the final project.